Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Related Work

 \section{Related Work}

-In this section, we describe some additional related work, that was not covered in Section~\ref{background}.
+In this section, we describe some additional related work that was not covered in Section~\ref{background}.

 \textbf{Automatic Rule Generation}: The programming by examples paradigm produces a program from a given set of input-output pairs~\cite{gulwani2012synthesis, singh2012synthesizing}.
 It synthesises those programs that satisfy all input-output pairs.
 RuleNN~\cite{rulenn} learns interpretable first-order logic rules as composition of semantic role attributes.
-Many of these approaches, however, learn more involved rules (using e.g., a neural network) which may not work in the realistic setting of very small labeled data.
-In contrast, \snuba{} and \ouralgo{}{} use more explainable models like logistic regression and decision trees for rule induction.
+Many of these approaches, however, learn more involved rules (using {\em e.g.}, a neural network) which may not work in the realistic setting of very small labeled data.
+In contrast, \snuba{} and \ouralgo{}{} use more interpretable models~\cite{Rudin2019Stop} like logistic regression and decision trees for rule induction.

 \textbf{Semi-supervised Learning (SSL)}: The goal of SSL is to effectively use unlabeled data while training.
 Early SSL algorithms used regularization-based approaches like margin regularization, and laplacian regularization \cite{chapelle}.
-However, with the advent of advanced data augmentation, another form of regularization called consistency regularization has became popular.
 Most recent SSL approaches like Mean Teacher \cite{tarvainen2018mean}, VAT \cite{miyato2018virtual}, UDA \cite{xie2020unsupervised}, MixMatch \cite{berthelot2019mixmatch} and FixMatch \cite{sohn2020fixmatch} introduced various kinds of perturbations and augmentations that can be used along with consistency loss.
 Even though the current SSL approaches perform well even with minimal labels, they are computationally intensive and cannot be easily implemented in low-resource scenarios.
 Furthermore, it is tough to explain the discriminative behavior of the semi-supervised models.